federico-paolillo/memoize/README.md

 # Limitations

-The memoization mechanism does not event try to be thread safe, like, at all.
+_The memoization mechanism does not even try to be thread safe_.
 Keep that in mind.

-Only the _last_ parameters used to invoke the function are recorded, if they change the function is evaluated again.
-This is to make sure that the memoization does not use too much memory and that there is a reliable cache invalidation.
+To make sure that the memoization implementation does not use too much memory and that there is a reliable cache invalidation mechanism only the _last_ parameters used to invoke the function are recorded, if they change the function is evaluated again.
 Therefore it is better if you memoize only functions that you know are called many times with the same parameters.